-International Travel Seminars are short-term courses abroad led by Drake faculty members.
-Seminars are typically between 3-6 credits, and often meet an AOI.
+Travel Seminars are short-term courses abroad or in the U.S. led by Drake faculty members.
+Seminars are typically between 2-4 weeks in length, 3-6 credits, and often meet an AOI.
 Spaces in these courses fill early; if you are interested, contact the faculty member or department (below) as soon as possible.

 Students with a minimum 2.5 GPA, and who have completed a successful disciplinary check.

 For May Seminars: Rolling admission, deposit deadlines vary by program.

 For J-term Seminars: Course registration occurs at the same time as Fall registration (end of March 2015).
 Once registered, a $500 non-refundable deposit is due by April 15, 2015.

 Students who enroll in one of these Seminars are expected to read the Drake International Student Handbook.

 Ethnographic Exploration and Comparison in Eastern Europe

 In approximately 25 years, Poland has gone from an era of state-run stores and no branding to the current era of ultra modern malls and world-wide brand competition with one of the strongest economies in the EU.
 Polish consumers have internalized consumerism at lightning speed.
 How are they doing this?
 How does advertising play a part?
 Is media keeping up?
 How does the post-WWII Polish economy compare to Germany and the Czech Republic.
 How did the war and Communism affect these counties and its major cities?